shanemcw/homebridge-amazondash-MAC/README.md

 This is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng) with

-* Removal of requirement to run Homebridge with root privileges
+* Removal of the requirement to run Homebridge with root privileges
 * Switch to `tcpdump` from `airodump-ng`
 * Support for the Homebridge Plugin Settings GUI
 * Support of and expectation that a Dash button cannot be configured nor connect to the local network